BOND Multi 2024

 They come because they need to meet innovative manufacturers who can show them things they haven’t seen before and who can help them deliver what their clients want.

-If you believe in your products and your team, these are the people who can make things happen for you and you simply won’t find them together anywhere else.
+If you believe in your products and your team, these are the people you need in your life and you simply won’t find them together anywhere else.

 At least four months of research and prospecting goes into building the guest list for BOND Multi.
 Our search team, with a little help from industry friends, identify and recruit only the most qualified candidates, following a three stage process:

-Step 1) Pinpoint the largest, most high-profile projects in North America in design stages
+Step 1) Pinpoint the largest, most high-profile multifamily projects in North America in design stages

 Step 2) Identify the architectural firms involved and the Principals leading the design and specification